tobialexis/tobi_ravens_scouting_project/README.md

 This project was built as part of the Baltimore Ravens Football Systems Developer application process.
 The goal was to create a simple application that allows users to create and manage football scouting reports.

 While building the project, I wanted to stay within the requested scope and focus on creating a tool that felt realistic for scouting workflows rather than going into a large football management system.
-I also wanted the application to reflect some personality through small design choices while keeping it organized and easy to use.
+I also wanted the application to reflect some of my personality through small design choices while keeping it organized and easy to use.

 The application allows users to create reports for players, record evaluations, assign grades, and review scouting information in a structured way.